 Important Notice: This transmission has been sent from a law firm.
-It may contain privileged and confidential information intended for the use
+It

 PM >>> All-

 As a quick reminder, I will be out of town for Monday's Council meeting.

 One thing I would like to have someone bring up is the car that is for sale that has been sitting on the corner of Bell and Silver Springs for at least a month...Is it on common property or private property?
 My main concern is that it could start a very bad precedent/trend for other areas of the village.